lzzppp/lzzppp.github.io/_pages/about.md

 I am a PhD candidate at the School of Computer Science and Technology at Zhejiang University, where I am deeply engaged in exploring the intricacies of tracking problems within large-scale video data.
 My research primarily focuses on the fields of re-identification, multi-object detection, and tracking, striving to contribute innovative solutions to these complex areas.

-# 🔥 News
+% # 🔥 News

-No progress, woo woo woo !
+% No progress, woo woo woo !

 # 📝 Publications

+- **Zepeng Li**, Dongxiang Zhang, Sai Wu, Mingli Song, Gang Chen.
+Sampling-Resilient Multi-Object Tracking.
+Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2024.

 - Ziyang Xiao, Dongxiang Zhang, **Zepeng Li**, Sai Wu, Kian-Lee Tan, Gang Chen.
 DoveDB: A Declarative and Low-Latency Video Database.
 Proceedings of the VLDB Endowment (VLDB), 2023.
 [PDF](https://www.vldb.org/pvldb/vol16/p3906-zhang.pdf)